 Plan, Programme, Legislation Description Implications for the Santry River Restoration and Greenway Masterplan informing instrument, such as EIA and SEA, Appropriate Assessment is a decision-maker in that should significant negative impacts be identified, the associated plan/programme or project will not be allowed to move forward in accordance with the requirements of this Directive.
 Birds Directive (2009/147/EC) The oldest piece of nature protection legislation in the EU, this Directive seeks to provide protection to all of Europe's natural species.
 The Directive was set up in response to a growing decline in many of Europe's bird species resulting from pollution, loss and degradation of habitat and unsustainable use.
 Recognising these threats, the Directive provides emphasis on conservation of habitats for both resident and migratory birds and allows for the designation of Special Protection Areas (SPAs), that, together with the Special Conservation Areas assigned under the Habitats Directive forms the Natura 2000 network.
 This Directive also bans activities that have a negative impact on birds.
 The SRRG Masterplan was screened in for a Stage 2 Natura Impact Statement.
 The NIS is being developed concurrently to the SEA process and the development of the Master Plan.
 Water Framework Directive (2000/60/EC) The Water Framework Directive seeks to establish a structured framework for action in the field of water policy.
-The framework provides for the protection of inland surface waters, transitional waters, coastal waters and groundwater, because it: Prevents further deterioration and protects and enhances the status of aquatic ecosystems and, with regard to their water needs, terrestrial ecosystems and wetlands directly depending on the aquatic ecosystems Promotes sustainable water use based on a long-term protection of available water resources Aims at enhanced protection and improvement of the aquatic environment, inter alia, through specific In accordance with this Directive, designated surface waters must achieve good ecological and chemical status by 2027 and this status must be maintained.
-In terms of surface water quality and the WFD, the Masterplan does not directly address the sources of pressures that are impacting on the Santry river water quality and contributing to its 'poor' status.
-However, the Masterplan seeks to contribute to enhancing biological quality elements.
-A WFD screening will address this issue in further detail.
+The framework provides for the protection of inland surface waters, transitional waters, coastal waters and groundwater, because it: - Prevents further deterioration and protects and enhances the status of aquatic ecosystems and, with regard to their water needs, terrestrial ecosystems and wetlands directly depending on the aquatic ecosystems - Promotes sustainable water use based on a longterm protection of available water resources - Aims at enhanced protection and improvement of the aquatic environment, inter alia, through specific In accordance with this Directive, designated surface waters must achieve good ecological and chemical status by 2027 and this status must be maintained.
+In terms of surface water quality and the WFD, the Masterplan objectives seek to contribute to improvement in status of the River Santry.
+This will be assessed in the Environmental Report.